twilio/startups/index.md

 permalink: /
 ---

 # AHOY!
-WELCOME TO THE TWILIO STARTUPS GUIDE
+WELCOME TO THE TWILIO STARTUPS GUIDE :wave:

 <br />Twilio’s first product roadmap was written on the back of a pizza box in 2007.
 We are rooted in startup culture and here to help you on your journey.